-Under the Diploma Policy of Osaka University, the School of Letters confers a Bachelor's Degree in Arts on individuals, subject to achieving the following objectives.
+Under the Diploma Policy of the University of Osaka, the School of Letters confers a Bachelor's Degree in Arts on individuals, subject to achieving the following objectives.

 Advanced specialized knowledge and outstanding academic expertise

 Acquiring specialized knowledge, and investigation and research methods and skills in a systematic manner.